-A certain impermanence of estimated reserves arises from their definition of being economically exploitable now or in the near future, from their dependence on the results of geological exploration and economic factors, and from the innate volatility of technological, legal, and market studies.
-Since the resources are defined as concentrations of minerals in the lithosphere that have reasonable prospects for eventual economic extraction in the future, they are closely related to the mineralogical barrier, presumed acceptable depth of ore bodies, new explorations, extraction difficulties, projected changes of the ore grade, and borderline energy intensity.
-In all cases where there are different estimates, the higher values are entered in Table 5, such as 1 Gt of copper reserves instead of commonly cited 886 Mt, 1.74 Mt of silver resources instead of 1.3 Mt [20], and similar.
+A certain impermanence of estimated reserves arises from their definition of being economically exploitable now or in the near future, from their dependence on the results of geological exploration and with economic factors, and from the innate volatility of technological, legal and market studies.
+Since the resources are defined as concentrations of minerals in the earth's crust that have reasonable prospects for eventual economic extraction in the future, they are closely related to mineralogical barrier, presumed acceptable depth of ore bodies, new explorations, projected changes of the ore grade, and borderline energy intensity.
+In all cases where there are different estimates, the higher values are entered in Table IV, such as, 1000 Mt of copper reserves instead of commonly cited 886 Mt, 1.74 Mt of silver resorces instead of 1.3 Mt [16] and similar.

-In column 4 of Table 5, the current annual demand is expressed in [Mt/year].
-Based on available data on energy intensity in [MWh/t], energy W1Y is calculated, which represents the total energy expenditure for the annual production of considered minerals.
+In column 4, current annual demand is expressed in [Mt/year].
+Based on available data on energy intensity in [MWh/t], energy W1Y is calculated, which represents the total energy expenditure for the annual production of considered mineral.
 For reference, the W1Y quantity is also presented as a share of annual global electricity consumption, as well as a share of global primary energy.
-The energy required to produce lithium carbonate from spodumene is over six times greater than the energy required to produce lithium from brine [23].
+The energy required to produce lithium carbonate from spodumene is over six times greater than the energy required to produce lithium from brine [19].
 The total energy required to obtain the annual lithium consumption was calculated in two ways, first assuming that all lithium is obtained from spodumene and then assuming that all lithium is obtained from brine.
 Reserve and resource data are given for lithium content, while energy consumption calculations are based on equivalent lithium carbonate.

-Recycling can reduce critical mineral supply problems [18].
-The rate of recycling depends on the logistical problems in the collection of the worn-out devices, the energy required for recycling, extraction difficulties, mineral content in the waste, and the market price of recycled minerals.
-The recycling rate of gold, platinum, and silver exceeds 80, 60, and 50%, respectively.
-Recycling rates for Cu and Al exceed 40%, while Cr, Zn, and Co have recycling rates in excess of 30% [18].
+Recycling can reduce critical mineral supply problems [14].
+The rate of recycling depends on the logistical problems in collection of the worn out devices, on the energy required for recycling and on the market price of recycled minerals.
+The recycling rate of gold, platinum and silver exceeds 80%, 60% and 50%, respectively.
+Recycling rates for Cu and Al exceed 40%, while Cr, Zn and Co have recycling rates in excess of 30% [14].
 Recycling requires significant amounts of energy, particularly when the devices to be recycled have not been designed to facilitate recycling.
-Therefore, recycling may reduce resource depletion problems but cannot eliminate the need to use significant amounts of energy to extract minerals [2,15,18].
-According to predictions published in IEA [18] for 2040, recycling and reuse of EV and storage batteries could reduce the primary supply requirement for minerals by only 12%, while the share of recycled minerals could reach 8%, both figures being rather modest results.
+Therefore, recycling may reduce resource depletion problems but cannot eliminate the need to use significant amounts of energy to extract minerals [2], [13], [14].
+According to predictions published in [14] for 2040, recycling and reuse of EV and storage batteries could reduce the primary supply requirement for minerals by only 12%, while the share of recycled minerals could reach 8%, both figures being a rather modest results.
 The current practice of designing and optimizing key devices also has a negative impact on the mineral recycling potential.
 As an example, solar panels are being designed to achieve higher efficiency, greater robustness and durability, and lower cost.
 The possibility of recycling used panels is not taken into account during design, which significantly reduces the chances of recycling with reasonable energy consumption.
-In the long run, it makes sense to focus development efforts on technologies and devices that use minerals abundantly available in geological structures.
+In the long term, it makes sense to focus development efforts on technologies and devices that use minerals abundantly available in the earth's crust.

-4 Increased share of EV, solar & wind power: Case studies and minerals expenditure
+4. Increased share of EV, solar & wind power: Case studies and minerals expenditure